decretist/Dissertation/Chapter1/chapter1.markdown

 [12] The Digest was not recovered all at once, but in three parts: the *Digestum vetus* (Dig.
 1.1-24.2), the *Infortiatum* (Dig.
 24.3-38.17), and the *Digestum novum* (Dig.
 39.1-50.17).
-(Manlio Bellomo, *The Common Legal Past of Europe: 1000-1800*, Studies in Medieval and Early Modern Canon Law, v.
-4 (Washington, D.C: Catholic University of America Press, 1995), 62–63).
-(Wolfgang P. Müller, “The Recovery of Justinian’s Digest in the Middle Ages,” *Bulletin of Medieval Canon Law* 20 (1990): 1–29).
-(Michael H. Hoeflich and Jasonne M. Grabher, “The Establishment of Normative Legal Texts: The Beginnings of the Ius Commune,” in *The History of Medieval Canon Law in the Classical Period, 1140-1234: From Gratian to the Decretals of Pope Gregory IX*, ed.
+Manlio Bellomo, *The Common Legal Past of Europe: 1000-1800*, Studies in Medieval and Early Modern Canon Law, v.
+4 (Washington, D.C: Catholic University of America Press, 1995), 62–63; Wolfgang P. Müller, “The Recovery of Justinian’s Digest in the Middle Ages,” *Bulletin of Medieval Canon Law* 20 (1990): 1–29; and Michael H. Hoeflich and Jasonne M. Grabher, “The Establishment of Normative Legal Texts: The Beginnings of the Ius Commune,” in *The History of Medieval Canon Law in the Classical Period, 1140-1234: From Gratian to the Decretals of Pope Gregory IX*, ed.
 Wilfried Hartmann and Kenneth Pennington, History of Medieval Canon Law (Washington, D.C:
-Catholic University of America Press, 2008), 5).
-The standard modern edition of the *Digest* can be found in (Paul Krüger and Theodor Mommsen, eds., *Corpus Iuris Civilis* (Berolini: apud Weidmannos, 1928)).
-There is a recent English translation of the *Digest* in (Alan Watson, ed., *The Digest of Justinian* (Philadelphia, Pa: University of Pennsylvania Press, 1985)). \[See review in (Charles Donahue, “On Translating the "Digest",” *Stanford Law Review* 39, no. 4 (1987):
-1057–77).\] There is an excellent facsimile edition of the *Codex Florentinus* (Firenze, Biblioteca Laurenziana, *sine numero*), the sixth- or seventh-century manuscript that served at least indirectly as the basis for the eleventh- and twelfth-century recovery of the *Digest* in (Alessandro Corbino and Bernardo Santalucia, eds., *Justiniani Augusti Pandectarum Codex Florentinus* (Firenze: Olschki, 1988)).
+Catholic University of America Press, 2008), 5.
+The standard modern edition of the *Digest* can be found in Paul Krüger and Theodor Mommsen, eds., *Corpus Iuris Civilis* (Berolini: apud Weidmannos, 1928).
+There is a recent English translation of the *Digest* in Alan Watson, ed., *The Digest of Justinian* (Philadelphia, Pa: University of Pennsylvania Press, 1985).
+(See review in Charles Donahue, “On Translating the "Digest",” *Stanford Law Review* 39, no. 4 (1987): 1057–77.)
+There is an excellent facsimile edition of the *Codex Florentinus* (Firenze, Biblioteca Laurenziana, *sine numero*), the sixth- or seventh-century manuscript that served at least indirectly as the basis for the eleventh- and twelfth-century recovery of the *Digest* in Alessandro Corbino and Bernardo Santalucia, eds., *Justiniani Augusti Pandectarum Codex Florentinus* (Firenze: Olschki, 1988).

 [13] The reference is to Dig.
 48.4.7.3.
-"XIII, 49 Iohanni defensori exempla legum tradit, secundum quas iudicet" in (Dag Ludvig Norberg, ed., *S. Gregorii Magni Registrum epistularum, Libri VIII-XIV, Appendix*, Corpus Christianorum.
-Series Latina, 140 A (Turnholti:
+"XIII, 49 Iohanni defensori exempla legum tradit, secundum quas iudicet" in Dag Ludvig Norberg, ed., *S. Gregorii Magni Registrum epistularum, Libri VIII-XIV, Appendix*, Corpus Christianorum.
+Series Latina, 140 A (Turnholti: Brepols, 1982), 1058–64.
-Brepols, 1982), 1058–64).
 Translated as "13.49 Gregory to John, his defender, going to Spain.
-An example of a law," August 603, in (John R.
-C. Martyn, trans., *The Letters of Gregory the Great*, Mediaeval Sources in Translation 40 (Toronto: Pontifical Institute of Mediaeval Studies, 2004), 863–66).
+An example of a law," August 603, in John R. C. Martyn, trans., *The Letters of Gregory the Great*, Mediaeval Sources in Translation 40 (Toronto: Pontifical Institute of Mediaeval Studies, 2004), 863–66.

-[14]  (Cesare Manaresi, ed., *I placiti del "Regnum Italiae."*, Fonti per la storia d’Italia, pubblicate dall’ Istituto storico italiano per il Medio Evo 97 (Roma: Tip. del Senato, 1955), 333–35). (no. 437) The *Marturi placitum* does not explicitly identify the passage in the *Digest* to which the citation refers, but the fact that the legal principle being invoked is *restitutio in integrum* is by itself sufficient to narrow it down to *Dig*.
+[14] Cesare Manaresi, ed., *I placiti del "Regnum Italiae."*, Fonti per la storia d’Italia, pubblicate dall’ Istituto storico italiano per il Medio Evo 97 (Roma: Tip. del Senato, 1955), 333–35. (no. 437) The *Marturi placitum* does not explicitly identify the passage in the *Digest* to which the citation refers, but the fact that the legal principle being invoked is *restitutio in integrum* is by itself sufficient to narrow it down to *Dig*.
 4. Radding and Ciaralli identify the passage as *Dig*.
 4.6.26.4 (with some wording borrowed from *Dig*.
 4.1.5).
-(Charles Radding and Antonio Ciaralli, *The Corpus Iuris Civilis in the Middle Ages: Manuscripts and Transmission from the Sixth Century to the Juristic Revival*, Brill’s Studies in Intellectual History, v.
+Charles Radding and Antonio Ciaralli, *The Corpus Iuris Civilis in the Middle Ages: Manuscripts and Transmission from the Sixth Century to the Juristic Revival*, Brill’s Studies in Intellectual History, v.
-147 (Leiden ; Boston: Brill, 2007), 183–84).
+147 (Leiden ; Boston: Brill, 2007), 183–84.
 Nordillus, the judge,
 decided the case "*lege Digestorum libris inserta considerata* (after he considered the law inserted into the books of the *Digest*)"
 \[translation suggested by Atria Larson\].
 The translation turns on the